Hawai’i Trip Journal 2010

 On the way back down the hill, David had picked a couple of ripe papayas and handed them to us to eat.
 Of course, there were no napkins or utensils, so it was a matter of busting them open, clearing the seeds with fingers, and then devouring, quite a bit of juice landing on our faces as well as in the appropriate stomodea.

-“We live like pigs here,” David propertly noted, “and we love it.
+“We live like pigs here,” David properly noted, “and we love it.
 We’re just a bunch of children.
 Sweat, papaya juice, dirt, no shoes, ouchiness [as he demonstrated a quick hop and skip across the Noniland driveway].
 It’s paradise, the best life ever.”

 I forget quite how it went but, as we walked, David ranked the plants such that one was the rook and another was the knight.
 I asked if papaya was the queen.
 “Papayas’re maybe the bishop.
 Mangosteen is the queen.”

 Back at the house, we convened first downstairs and then upstairs in David’s room with some of the habitants and other visitors.
 The scene across the remainder of afternoon was raucous and vibrant.
 Lots of people came and went, every one of them dazzling in some way or other—more men than women.
-I would describe the event as tribal, alchemical, shamanic, magical, although that doesn’t quite get the real zany energy and diversity.
+I would describe the event as tribal, alchemical, shamanic, magical, although that doesn’t quite get at the real zany energy and diversity.

 There was a lot of serious discussion—and I mean serious—about diet, foods, herbs, telomeres and aging, neutral flow, alkalinity, grounding houses electrically (without attracting lightning), astralagus as a miracle herb, making rain, stopping rain, making clouds disappear, assorted miracles of healing and paraphysics.
 The topics changed, the cast changed, the activity changed.
 At one point David demonstrated his room’s yoga trapeze by hanging on it and doing somersaults; then he showed the set-up for grounding wires on the beds and furniture.